royalapplications/docs/src/r2023/royalts/reference/connections/external-app.md

 Royal TS use the specified port instead of a dynamic port for local forwarding.
 This can be helpful if the destination port is known but cannot be specified in the arguments.

 > [!Note]
-> You can use a secure gateway for port forwarding if the application allows you to specify a computer name or port to connect to.
-You can use the replacement tokens $URI$ and $Port$ in the arguments.
+> You can use a secure gateway for port forwarding if the application allows you to specify a computer name and port to connect to.
+You can use the replacement tokens `$URI$` and `$Port$` in the arguments.

 [!include[notes.md](~/royalts/_shared/notes.md)]
 [!include[customproperties.md](~/royalts/_shared/customproperties.md)]